unm-digital-history/campus-history/essays/maxwell-museum/index.md

   src="images/zuni-exhibit.jpg"
 %}

-*The Fetish Carvers of Zuni* helped to facilitate a strong and ongoing relationship between the Maxwell Museum and fetish artists, and even today, their beautiful art can be purchased in the museum store.

 ## In Her Own Words
 A quick chat with Max will tell you that she's excited for new opportunites and new friends!